Barren Women/0

 • Divine intervention – By four of the women, we are told explicitly that Hashem intervened and "remembered" the woman's plight.
 The verses state: "וַי"י פָּקַד" by Sarah (Bereshit 21:1), "וַיֵּעָתֶר לוֹ י"י" by Rivkah (Bereshit 25:21), "וַיִּזְכֹּר אֱ-לֹהִים" by Rachel (Bereshit 30:22), and "וַיִּזְכְּרֶהָ י"י" by Channah (Shemuel I 1:19).

 • Child naming – In all of the cases besides the Shunamite,4 the text records the naming of the son.
 In Sarah's case, Avraham names the son Yitzchak (Bereshit 21:3), although this name was preordained by God (Bereshit 17:19).
 Sarah relates the name to her laughter (Bereshit 21:6, and cf. Bereshit 17:17, 18:12-13,15).
 Rivka and Yitzchak jointly name their first son Esav, while Yitzchak names the second son Yaakov (Bereshit 25:25-26).
-The narrator provides the explanation for the names.
+The text also provides the explanation for the names.
 Rachel names her son Yosef, explicitly connecting the name to her desire for children (Bereshit 30:23-24).
 Channah does the same when she names her son Shemuel (Shemuel I 1:20).
 Finally, Manoach's wife names her son Shimshon, but no explanation is given (Shofetim 13:24).

 • Favorite son – In four of the cases, there are clear signs that the parents favor the son more than his other siblings:5 Yitzchak is the chosen son of Avraham and he alone inherits (Bereshit 25:5-6), Yaakov is explicitly preferred by Rivkah (Bereshit 25:28),6 Yosef receives a coat as a sign of his father's favor (Bereshit 37:3-4), and Shemuel receives several coats from his mother (Shemuel I 2:19).